config-syncer/config-syncer/docs/tutorials/cluster-snapshot.md

 type: Opaque
 ```

 Now, deploy Kubed operator in your cluster.
-Since, `snapshotter.storage.local.path` is set to `/var/data`, mount your local volume at that path.
+Since, `snapshotter.local.path` is set to `/var/data`, mount your local volume at that path.
 You can find example installation scripts below:
  - [Without RBAC](/docs/examples/cluster-snapshot/local/without-rbac.yaml)
  - [With RBAC](/docs/examples/cluster-snapshot/local/with-rbac.yaml)